 Putting the team’s fate in its own hand gives the team a stronger sense of autonomy, but autonomy alone won’t carry the day.
 Therefore, the measure needs a connection to some purpose that transcends the individual.
-The team members must share some sense of value and be focused on the whole, and an outwardly-directed sense of Greatest Value.
+The team members must share some sense of value and be focused on the whole, and on an outwardly-directed sense of Greatest Value.
 Consider this case study contributed by John Hayes for one of his teams.
-Happiness was measured in terms of a spectrum that ranged from loving their job and not wanting to look elsewhere, to desperately seeking alternative employment.
+The team ranked happiness along a spectrum that ranged from loving their job and not wanting to look elsewhere, to desperately seeking alternative employment.
 They started doing Scrum and started moving towards a Collocated Team.
 The team was measurably unhappy with this, as each team member valued being able to work from home.
 Happiness drove to an all-time low.
 So in Sprint 14 people were allowed to work individually, at home, in silos.
 (The gap in the data comes from two Sprints that weren’t measured, because the team abandoned their faith in the Happiness Metric while their impatience with collocation grew.)

 Velocity went up for a short period, but then curiously returned about to the level it had achieved before the change.
 Note, however, that happiness sustained a high level and even increased slightly over time.

-Happiness was measured as an end in its own right, with no consideration for engagement or transcendent purpose, which made it a bad choice from a business perspective.
+The team measured happiness as an end in its own right, with no consideration for engagement or transcendent purpose, which made it a bad choice from a business perspective.
 So while happiness seems to have a high correlation with performance, it is not sufficient to support any non-emotive business goal.
-The question to the team must be formulated in terms of what we often call the two products of a Scrum effort: the team itself, and the product that the team delivers to the market.
+It is important to formulate the question to the team in terms of what we often call the two products of a Scrum effort: the team itself, and the product that the team delivers to the market.
 The broad research bears out the danger of measuring happiness alone: